kjnapier/spacerocks/docs/spacerock.md

 ```
 The `Units` object we instantiated is extremely useful for avoiding bugs,
 as it allows for an explicit set of units to be specified only once.
-You can print the current units with `units.current()`, and
-you can set the individual attributes using either strings or astropy units.
-We advise using explicit astropy units where applicable
-(i.e. `units.angle = u.deg` rather than `units.angle = 'deg'`).
+You can read more about it [here](./Units.md).

-Finally, note that you can also pass a JD or an MJD as an epoch.
+Note that you can also pass a JD or an MJD as an epoch.
 If you provide a string (in any format) the program will use `dateutil`
 to try to parse the date.